evermoving/SystemCaptioner/README.md

 By default, the app runs on and requires **nVidia CUDA** (dependencies included).
 As it is, the app should work with RTX 2000, 3000 and 4000 series cards.
 Turning off GPU mode will make the app run on CPU; start with the smallest model and settle with the model that's stable.

-The captions box might occassionally restart; this is normal.

 ## Installation (Windows)

 1. Download the latest standalone .zip (currently 1.37) from the releases section and extract all files.